cookiesncream716/likeButton/README.md

 # Tixit: likeButton
 This is a plugin for [Tixit](https://tixit.me/) that allows users to like tickets.
 This information could be used to give certian tickets a higher priority to complete.
 In addition to being able to like a ticket, the user can see how many and which users have liked a ticket.
 The plugin has a configuration option used to store a list of user id's who have liked the ticket.

 To use the likeButton plugin on Tixit, go into the Ticket Settings and choose `Edit Layouts`.
 Create a layout with likeButton added.
+Next, the plugin will need to be configured correctly.
 Go back to the Ticket Settings and choose `Edit Shemas`.
 Click `Add new schema` and then `Add Field`.
 Give it the following properties: Name - likes, Type - choice, List - true, Editable - true, and Choices - Users.
 Now go back to the Ticket Settings and create a new Ticket Type.
 Use the schema and layout just created with the likeButton.

 For more information about Tixit plugins go here: [http://docs.tixit.me/d/Plugin_API](http://docs.tixit.me/d/Plugin_API).